 The prerequisite for this course is to have completed Economic Evaluation I (313.630) with a passing grade no lower than “B”.

 This second part of the Economic Evaluation sequence delves deeper into the concepts taught in the Economic Evaluation I course, beginning with a look at alternative approaches to economic evaluation.
 Explores costs in more detail by examining the various adjustments to costs.
 Explores outcome measures in much more depth by investigating the theoretical framework for the value of health and health care to the consumer (e.g. Grossman), and examining methods for measuring health state preferences (e.g. TTO, SG, E5QD).
 Modeling is more time-intensive than previously.
 Students learn how to expand their models and construct a Markov model, as well as related techniques for deriving probabilities.
 Students also perform multivariate sensitivity analyses.

-Carry out an illustrative economic evaluation designed to guide the investment decisions of planners in developing health policy
+- carry out an economic evaluation designed to guide the investment decisions of policy makers using Markov modeling